- Gourmet Kitchen Marketplace

 After Jimmy’s death in 2005, the Pottery struggled to compete with Williamsburg’s other fast-growing shopping venues.
 In 2010, the Williamsburg Pottery’s President, CEO and Jimmy’s widow Kim Maloney unveiled plans for a multi-million dollar revitalization of the Pottery at the original 1938 location on Richmond Road.

 A groundbreaking ceremony was held on December 10th, 2010 officially jump-starting the project that would take close to two years to complete.
-Kim Maloney was joined by Governor Bob McDonnell, South Korean Consul General Soon Goon Yoon and many other local movers and shakers to celebrate the rebirth of this beloved establishment.
+Kim Maloney was joined by South Korean Consul General Soon Goon Yoon and many other local movers and shakers to celebrate the rebirth of this beloved establishment.

 A New Era

-The NEW Williamsburg Pottery enlisted a strong design-build team of local companies including Guernsey-Tingle Architects, general contractor Henderson Inc. and AES Consulting Engineers.
+The Williamsburg Pottery enlisted a strong design-build team of local companies including Guernsey-Tingle Architects, general contractor Henderson Inc. and AES Consulting Engineers.
 The renovation, which resembles a Dutch-inspired European Marketplace, covers 19 acres and includes three separate buildings that encompass nearly 160,000 sq. ft. of retail and restaurant space as well as over 10,000 sq. ft. of office space.

 The buildings feature a unique silhouette that truly resembles a European market town.
 Among their features are a beautiful clock tower, outdoor and indoor plant area, outdoor courtyard plaza with a stage for performances and a flagship Au Bon Pain restaurant.